 In 2016 Greg was named a member of the Urban Land 40 Under 40, which recognizes the “best young land-use professionals from around the globe.”
-In 2017 the Greg was named to the Philadelphia Business Journal’s 40 Under 40.
+In 2017 AIA Pennsylvania presented Greg with its Government Award, “given in recognition of significant contributions to, or particular support of, the profession and business of architecture and/or the built environment.”
+In 2017 the Greg was also named to the Philadelphia Business Journal’s 40 Under 40.

 Prior to his work at the PRA Greg was CEO of American Communities Trust (ACT), a national organization based in Baltimore, that advises private real estate developers, government entities, and financial institutions, helping them connect their resources with urban and low-income communities.
 Greg grew the organization to serve clients in over 25 cities, advising on a portfolio of projects that impact low-income communities.

 Starting in 2013 Greg served as a Senior Advisor with Econsult Solutions Inc., a Philadelphia-based economics firm.
 From 2009-2012, he worked at The Enterprise Center Community Development Corporation, in West Philadelphia, serving first in a project management role, and then as the organization’s Director.
 Here Greg was project manager for the Center for Culinary Enterprises, a $6.5 MM, 13,000 square-foot food business incubator.